 DOE's Proposed Action is to provide federal funding to support the design, construction, and startup of the biorefinery.
-The biorefinery would use biomass (for example, corn stover, milo stubble, wheat straw, and switchgrass) as feedstock to produce biofuels, such as ethanol [18 million gallons (68 million liters) per year], for sale to the conventional market and bioenergy (92 megawatts of electricity) to meet the electrical needs of the facility and for sale to the regional power grid.
-The biorefinery would process 2,500 dry short tons (2,300 dry metric tons) per day of feedstock, which would be obtained from producers within 50 miles (80 kilometers) of the Biorefinery Project site.
+The biorefinery would use biomass (for example, corn stover, milo stubble, wheat straw, mixed warm season grasses, and wood waste) as feedstock to produce biofuels, such as denatured ethanol [19 million gallons (72 million liters) per year], for sale to the conventional market and bioenergy (nominally 125 megawatts of electricity) to meet the electrical needs of the facility and for sale to the regional power grid.
+Wood waste would only be used as a feedstock for production of bioenergy.
+The biorefinery would process up to 2,500 dry short tons (2,300 dry metric tons) per day of feedstock, which would mostly be obtained from producers within 50 miles (80 kilometers) of the Biorefinery Project site.
 Figure 2-2 presents a simplified diagram of the process that Abengoa Bioenergy would use to convert biomass feedstock to biofuel and biopower.
 Figure 2-3 is a photograph of a biorefinery in York, Nebraska; the proposed biorefinery would have a similar appearance.
 Figure 2-4 is a conceptual drawing of the current layout of the biorefinery facilities.